Maryland schools report surge in failure rates for second quarter

 State officials described their findings as a reflection of pandemic learning but warned that the data was imperfect and not standardized.
 Grades are sometimes influenced by participation, classwork or attendance, rather than objective learning.

-“We wanted to do the best that we could to take a look at student learning across the state,” said Dara Shaw, executive director of the state education department’s office of research and strategic data use, speaking at a meeting Monday of the State Board of Education.
+“We wanted to do the best that we could to take a look at student learning across the state,” said Dara Shaw, executive director of the state education department’s office of research, speaking at a meeting Monday of the State Board of Education.

 In the state’s two largest school systems, located in the Washington suburbs, failing grades have already been drawing concern.